h4rvey-g/Notes-blog/docs/USMLE/Cardiology/ECGs.md

 ## QT interval
 The QT interval includes the QRS complex, the ST segment, and the T wave.
 - The two chief causes of a short QT are <mark style="background: #FFF3A34A;">[[./Hypercalcemia|hypercalcemia]]</mark> and <mark style="background: #FFF3A34A;">digoxin therapy</mark> (associated with characteristic "scooping" of the ST-T complex).
 A third and relatively rare cause is <mark style="background: #FFF3A34A;">hereditary short QT</mark> ("channelopathy"-related) that may be associated with ventricular arrhythmia and sudden cardiac arrest.
+	- Digoxin: The inhibition of the sodium/potassium atpase <span style="background:rgba(240, 200, 0, 0.2)">decreases the amount of intracellular potassium, which causes an increase in potassium influx during repolarization, shortening the qt interval</span>
+	- Digoxin increases parasympathetic tone, <span style="background:rgba(240, 200, 0, 0.2)">lengthening the pr interval</span>
 - Prolonged QT: Congenital [[./Long QT syndromes|Long QT syndromes]], Drug side effects (e.g., antiarrhythmic agents, antidepressants, antipsychotics, phenothiazines, 1st-generation antihistamines, some antibiotics), Electrolyte disturbances (e.g., <mark style="background: #FFF3A34A;">[[Hypocalcemia|Hypocalcemia]], hypokalemia, hypomagnesemia</mark>), Cardiac abnormalities (e.g., inflammatory heart diseases, bradycardia, myocardial ischemia), Arsenic poisoning
 ## Rates
 - [[./Atrial flutter|Atrial flutter]]: 250-300/min -- about 1 small block